simonenkoilya/simonenkoilya/README.md

 Hello!
 My name's Ilya Simonenko.
 At the moment I am trying to learn JavaScript.

-I am also a non-professional coder
+I am also a non-professional developer

 ### My work